-The International Co-operative Alliance (ICA) is an independent, non-governmental organisation that unites, represents and serves co-operatives worldwide.
-It exists to provide an effective and efficient global voice and forum for knowledge, expertise and co-ordinated action for and about co-operatives.
+The International Cooperative Alliance (ICA) is an independent, non-governmental organisation that unites, represents and serves cooperatives worldwide.
+It exists to provide an effective and efficient global voice and forum for knowledge, expertise and co-ordinated action for and about cooperatives.
+Cooperative Housing International is one of 8 sectors representing different industries and activities all around the world.
+ICA Regions The International Co-operative Alliance is organised into 4 distinct regions, each with its own office and staff team.

 urbaMonde’s mission is to support sustainable cities built “by and for their inhabitants”.
 Beyond supporting the emergence community-led habitat projects, their goal is to consolidate civic-public partnerships for a more sustainable and inclusive urban development.